As a child, I would never have gone anywhere near cabbage rolls let alone cabbage.

 Cabbage Rolls - Lahanodolmades

-- 1 medium sized head of cabbage, inner core and outer leaves removed
+- 1 cabbage, medium sized, inner core and outer leaves removed

 - 400 grams minced beef

 - 2 tablespoon parsley, finely chopped